10 Real Benefits of Teaching Kids How to Use an Abacus

 Abacus training helps kids remember things better because they have to remember where the beads are and how the numbers fit together while they work on their math problems.

-As they picture numbers in their heads:
+As children visualize numbers in their mind:

 - Long-term memory becomes stronger